mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 dcos package install --app --options=custom_name.json elastic
 ```

-See the Configuring section for a list of fields that can be customized via an options JSON file when the Elasticsearch cluster is created.
+See the Configuring section for a list of fields that can be customized via an options JSON file when the Elastic cluster is created.